Last updated: 21/07/2026

 This Privacy Policy explains how Exam Papers Plus Ltd, Company number: 09089974 ("we", "us", "our") collects, uses, shares, and protects personal information when you or your child use Exam Beacon (the "Service"), our AI-assisted tutoring platform for 11+ exam preparation.

 We are the data controller for the personal information described in this policy.
-Our registered office is at 40 Bowling Green Lane, Clerkenwell, London, England, EC1R 0NE and we are registered with the Information Commissioner's Office (ICO) under registration number ZB576998.
+Our registered office is at 40 Bowling Green Lane, London, EC1R 0NE, United Kingdom and we are registered with the Information Commissioner's Office (ICO) under registration number ZB576998.

 Exam Beacon is designed primarily for children aged 8 to 11.
 Because of this, we take particular care over how we handle children's personal data, and we have written this policy to be as clear as possible.
 We encourage parents and carers to read it with their child where appropriate.